abrar-uddin/abrar-uddin/README.md

 #### [website] | [resume]

 ## I'm a Data Scientist
-- I’m currently working on my Master's in Analytics
+- Masters in Analytics @ GTech
-- Bachelors in CS and Finance
+- Bachelors in CS and Finance @ FIU
 - On track to learning everything 🤣
 - Big Esports fan/player